Missing CDC employee was denied promotion, told neighbor to delete phone number, reports say

 "Tim is the consummate professional.
 He loves his job.
 He wouldn't just cast it aside.
 He's worked hard to get where he is," he said.

-The family partnered with Greater Atlanta’s Crime Stoppers and is offering a $10,000 reward for information in Cunningham’s disappearance.
+The family partnered with Greater Atlanta’s Crime Stoppers to offer a $10,000 reward for information in Cunningham’s disappearance.